BigstoneDevelopment/datapack-wiki/standards.md

 - IITEM > Top of the block.
 - OITEM > Bottom of the block.
 - Transports items using water streams.
 It is faster, but unlike ITEM-HOPPER, it cannot be multidirectional on the sides.

-### RAIL
-I guess this can technically carry items?
-So it belongs here ig. lmk if you think it should be in the section above
-- **Color:** 🟫 Brown Concrete
-- **Locations:** IRAIL at (8, 2) – ORAIL at (9, 2)
-- The IRAIL is regular rail, and ORAIL is powered rail.
-This port can be used to transfer items (or mobs/players) using minecarts.

 _IMAGES COMING SOON_